Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_introduction/introduction.rst

 A stream is an abstraction over I/O (input/output) operations.
 The core goal is to hide implementation-specific details and offer a common interface for the same operations, regardless what the stream is actually connected to.
 The stream can represent a file, network traffic, in-memory operations such as compression and more - basically any abstract task that involves reading or writing data.
 Streams can work with any data (they almost always work on byte level) but in majority of cases it is text.

-A good example is linux kernel interface, where for userspace streams are represented with file descriptors (unique integer numbers).
+A good example is Linux kernel interface, where for userspace streams are represented with file descriptors (unique integer numbers).
 File descriptors do not necessarily represent files on disk (they represent anything that supports I/O operations) - in unix philosophy everything is either a file or a process.

 Opening a stream looks differently depending on what it is: